 The course seeks to recruit students who can demonstrate:

 All classes are conducted in English.
-The level required by the University for this course is IELTS 7.0 with a minimum of 6.5 in any one skill.
+The level required by the University for this course is IELTS 7.0 with 6.0 in each skill.

 For more information, read the University's English Language requirements page.